 - Do not build jumps or other obstacles on the toboggan hill.

 - Walk up the side of the hill and leave the middle open for others coming down the hill.

 - If you fall off of your toboggan, move out of the way to avoid being hit.

-Looking for hills in Hamilton?
-We’ve got them right here!
+Looking for additional ways to make winter wonderful?
+We’ve got them right here.

 At-home fun is just what you need when you want to warm up!